ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/resharding.md

 | desired_tablet_count | int | - | Desired number of tablets |
 | min_tablet_count | int | - | Minimum number of tablets (see explanation in the text) |

-{% cut  "Устаревшие атрибуты таблицы" %}
+{% cut  "Outdated table attributes" %}

 Previously, instead of `//path/to/table/@tablet_balancer_config`, the balancer settings were set directly on the table.
 The following attributes could be found in the table: